AidenSaltyFish/ProjectNotCool/content/posts/part_1.md

 ---
 title: "Part I: Youth, Tobacco and More"
 date: 2022-05-07
-description: YRBSS provides all around records on teenagers’ risk behaviors, just as in our common sense: drinking alcohol, physical fights, exercise and diet, mental health, sexual behaviors… and of course, smoking.
-There are extensive possibilities to dig in, so you can easily get an idea how NYC high school students behave in terms of smoking: such as how many of them do they smoke, how often do they smoke and how the number of teenage smokers change with time.
+description: "YRBSS provides all around records on teenagers’ risk behaviors, just as in our common sense: drinking alcohol, physical fights, exercise and diet, mental health, sexual behaviors… and of course, smoking.
+There are extensive possibilities to dig in, so you can easily get an idea how NYC high school students behave in terms of smoking: such as how many of them do they smoke, how often do they smoke and how the number of teenage smokers change with time."
 ---

 # Say hi to YRBSS